Mexico auto plants to reopen as country weighs virus risks

 General Motors said it hadn’t fixed “an exact date” for reopening its plant, also in the Guanajuato city of Silao, but some workers there reported getting notices to report for work on May 18.

+Ford de Mexico said, “We are working very closely with the Mexican government, complying with the health and security protocols.
+We hope to receive their approval to operate in Mexico.”

-Toyota, Nissan and Ford did not immediately respond to requests for comment on possible re-openings of their plants in Mexico.
+Toyota and Nissan did not immediately respond to requests for comment on possible reopenings of their plants in Mexico.

 Mexico has lost about 500,000 jobs because of the pandemic lockdown, and small store owners wrote a public letter to López Obrador on Wednesday complaining they can’t get stocks of basic supplies because hundreds of towns in Mexico have closed themselves off for fear of contagion.